glennturner/music-box-planner/README.md

 ### Future Features

-- Add all screenings for a festival event to your Google Calendar

 - Add a month picker to the schedule calendar

 - Add support for 'Add to Calendar' links on the schedule calendar